12 creatives who stand out with square business card designs

 “I wanted to stand out against traditional business cards, so I went for Square with Raised Spot Gloss.
 The design is simple, clean and intelligent, but still makes a statement.
 Everyone loves the cards; the Super Soft Touch texture, the paper weight and the raised, glossy finish.
 They always ask where I got them from and if I can design theirs, too!”

 Dominic Skeete is a self-taught designer and the owner of Barbados-based studio IDZN, which specializes in creating brand identities for businesses.
-Dominic used Square Business cards to compliment the logo he created for a local restaurant.
+Dominic used Square Business cards to complement the logo he created for a local restaurant.

 “Baobab Kitchen’s branding is designed in a square format, so we wanted to carry that through in their cards.
 I usually go for Super Soft Touch Business Cards, and tend to carry a few that I’ve printed before for my initial meetings with new clients.
 It always amazes me when they stop mid-conversation and say, ‘This is nice!
 What type of card is this?’
 The silky texture gets them every time.”

 Rebecca Backer launched her bespoke content creation company after juggling freelance work alongside her 9 to 5 in marketing.
 For her, communicating consistency and creativity were the focus of her playful branding.
+Her square business card design illustrates this creative process.

 “The brush stroke, which has been part of my logo since day one, reminds me of the whimsical and imperfect sides to writing and creating, which I never want to forget.
 The square shape offers a pop of surprise, and Printfinity allows me to print a variety of colors.
 It’s such a fun and pretty touch!”